The Clear Edge

 Target: Variance under 20%

-Expected state: Forecast accuracy improving each week.
-By Week 8, projections should be within 80% of actuals.
-This lets you trust the forecast for decisions.
+Expected state: forecast accuracy keeps improving each week, and by Week 8 projections should sit within 80% of actuals, which is enough to trust the forecast for decisions.

 Week 16: 1-month cash reserve built (on way to 3-6 months)